If you have any kind of health issue, don’t ignore the role of your digestive system (even if it feels unrelated).

 Include probiotic rich foods into your meals

 Probiotic foods include organic natural yoghurt, miso, tempeh, kimchi, sauerkraut, kombucha, kefir etc. These foods provide beneficial bacteria to your large intestine and supports the health of your digestive tract.
 If you notice an increase in your symptoms when eating these types of foods then get in touch.
-We may need to do some investigation to determine if the cause of your complaints is small intestine bacterial overgrowth (SIBO).
+We may need to do some investigation to determine if the cause of your complaint is small intestine bacterial overgrowth (SIBO).

 Does your digestion need some help?